robtweed/ewd-qoper8/guide.md

 Try running the test5.js script to see the effect of this module on the messages returned to the master process.

 ## Handling the Results Object Returned from a Worker
 When a results object is returned from a Worker process, you normally define how the master process should handle it.
-So far we’ve been letting ewd-qoper8’s default action to take place, which is to simply report the returned result message to the console.
+So far we've been letting ewd-qoper8's default action to take place, which is to simply report the returned result message to the console.

-The basic mechanism for handling messages returned by worker processes is to define an `on(‘response’)` handler, eg:
+The basic mechanism for handling messages returned by worker processes is to define an `on('response')` handler, eg:

 ```javascript
 q.on('response', function(responseObj, pid) {